njiang747/kweri/README.md

 ## Synopsis

-Kweri is an in-class, realtime question-answer web application that provides streamlined communication between students and professors, allowing for instruction and clarification geared specifically toward the students in the classroom.
+Kweri is an in-class, realtime anonymous question web application that provides streamlined communication between students and professors, allowing for instruction and clarification geared specifically toward the students in the classroom.

 ## Project Members